styled-components/styled-components/README.md

 ## Acknowledgements

 This project builds on a long line of earlier work by clever folks all around the world.
-We'd like to thank  Charlie Somerville, Nik Graff, Sunil Pai, Michael Chan, Andrey Popp, Jed Watson & Andrey Sitnik who contributed ideas, code or inspiration.
+We'd like to thank  Charlie Somerville, Nik Graf, Sunil Pai, Michael Chan, Andrey Popp, Jed Watson & Andrey Sitnik who contributed ideas, code or inspiration.

 Special thanks to [@okonet](https://github.com/okonet) for the fantastic logo.